nnsW3/octane/docs/endpoints.md

 `POST /api/sendWhirlpoolsSwap`

-Sends a swap transaction after it was signed by the user.
+Sends a swap transaction after it is signed by the user.

 | Parameter    | Type   | Description                                                 |
 |--------------|--------|-------------------------------------------------------------|